binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

         crossorigin="anonymous"></script>

 This is only useful for content that changes rarely, or is under your direct control.
-Scripts that are dynamically generated and out of your control are not really a good fit for SRI.
+Scripts that are dynamically generated and out of your control, are not really a good fit for SRI.
 If they are dynamically generated as part of your build, then you can also embed the hash into the requesting resource as part of your build process.
 Currently, `script` and `link` tags are supported.
 Future versions of the specification are likely to expand this coverage to other tags.

 SRI is also useful for applying the hash of minified, concatenated and compressed resources to their name in order to invalidate browser cache.

 SRI can be used right now.
 While only the latest browsers are currently supporting SRI, the extra attributes are simply ignored by browsers that do not currently provide support.

-Tools such as openssl and the standard SHA[256|512]sum programmes normally supplied with your operating system will do the job.
+Tools such as openssl and the standard SHA[256|512]sum programmes that are normally supplied with your operating system, will do the job.
 The hash value provided needs to be base64 encoded.

 ### TLS Downgrade {#network-countermeasures-tls-downgrade}

-There are some great resources listed on the [https://httpswatch.nz/about.html](https://httpswatch.nz/about.html) page for improving the HTTPS health of your web resources.
+There are some great resources listed on the [https://httpswatch.nz/about.html](https://httpswatch.nz/about.html) page, for improving the HTTPS health of your web resources.

 #### HTTP Strict Transport Security (HSTS) {#network-countermeasures-tls-downgrade-hsts}
 ![](images/ThreatTags/PreventionEASY.png)

 Make sure your web server sends back the HSTS header.
-If you are using [hapijs](https://hapijs.com/api/) as your NodeJS web framework, this is on by default.
+If you are using [hapijs](https://hapijs.com/api/) as your NodeJS web framework, it is on by default.
 In fact, hapi is one of the NodeJS web frameworks that has many security features on by default.
 This is also fairly straight forward if you are using ExpressJS, but you do need to use [helmetjs/hsts](https://github.com/helmetjs/hsts) to [enforce](https://helmetjs.github.io/docs/hsts/) `Strict-Transport-Security` in Express.
 For other environments it should be pretty straight forward as well, but do not just assume that HSTS is on by default, read the manual.

 Then, trust the browser to do something to stop **downgrades**.